Frequently Asked Questions (FAQs)

 Yes, but one person has to be at least 12 years old.

-Our rental prices include the transport of people and boats.
+We offer a shuttle service of people and canoes.
 We will collect you at set times with buses from the tour destination which is often only around 15km away and return you to the spot where you start the tour in the morning.
+For some routes, the transfer is already before the tour.

 There are campsites and multiple hotels along the river, which can be booked or simply visited on the day.